Welding-titanium

 Arc Welding-titanium using fluxes have been attempted variously in experimental settings, but with limited success and at present they are not considered an interesting industrial application.

-High Energy Welding-titanium Processes are widely used, both as Laser Welding, which needs proper means of inert gas protection for the molten pool and the hot joint, and as Electron Beam Welding, where the contamination problems are taken care of in a vacuum chamber.
+Laser Beam Welding needs proper means of inert gas protection for the molten pool and the hot joint.
+In Electron Beam Welding, the contamination problems are taken care of in a vacuum chamber.

 Tip!: A thin titanium foil is sometimes interposed between surfaces of materials difficult to weld by Electron Beam, like alloy steels, where it may provide a helpful contribution to weld ductility.